JI-DeepSleep/DocuSnap/README.md

 # Model and Engine

+### Engine Components

+1. User Frontend
+   Handles UI interactions on the user's device.
+2. Camera/Gallery
+   Accesses device camera and photo storage.
+3. Geo/Color Processor
+   Performs image correction and enhancement.
+4. Document/Form Handler
+   Manages processing workflows and local data.
+5. Frontend DB
+   Stores processed documents/forms on device.
+6. Backend Server
+   Routes requests and manages tasks.
+7. Backend Worker
+   Executes asynchronous jobs.
+8. Cache Server
+   Temporary storage for processing results.
+9. OCR Server
+   Handles text extraction from images.
+10. Zhipu LLM (External Service)
+    Provides AI enrichment via API.

+#### Component Integration

+- Device components (1-5) use Android OS capabilities
+- Backend services (6-9) run on our infrastructure
+- Zhipu LLM (10) is an external dependency

-### Entity Diagram
+### Data and Control Flow Diagram

-We present the entity relationship in our app through a swimlane diagram because we find it to be the most informative.
+We present the entity relationship in our app mainly through a swimlane diagram because we find it to be the most informative.
 Two block diagrams that best fit the assignment requirement but are less informative are also shown below.

 #### Swimlane Diagram